syselement/ine-notes/ejpt/penetration-testing-prerequisites/README.md

 # 📒 Penetration Testing Prerequisites

-_These notes are from the first part of the PTS Learning Path on INE._
+_These notes are from the first version of the PTS1 Learning Path on INE._

 ### Topics